Robbie Grossman Player Props: Rangers vs. Tigers

 Robbie Grossman At The Plate

-- Grossman is hitting .248 with six doubles, six home runs and 14 walks.
+- Grossman is batting .246 with six doubles, six home runs and 16 walks.

-- Grossman has reached base via a hit in 31 games this season (of 45 played), and had multiple hits in eight of those games.
+- Grossman has picked up a hit in 67.4% of his 46 games this year, with more than one hit in 17.4% of those games.

-- Grossman has driven home a run in 16 games this season (35.6%), including more than one RBI in 17.8% of his games and producing three or more of his team's runs on four occasions..
+- Grossman has driven in a run in 16 games this year (34.8%), including eight games with more than one RBI (17.4%).
+He has also driven in three or more of his team's runs in four contests.

+- He has scored in 50.0% of his games this year, with two or more runs scored in 15.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.